boycott/ddbka/collections/news/2025-11-hornets.md

 **DDBKA** - Q numbers are not doubling, increased monitoring & more public engagement are paying off, BUT 5 nests found after September 20th.

-## CONCLUSION
+## Conclusion

 The meeting voted overwhelmingly to support a commitment to 2026 trapping for 3 or 2 [min] weeks.
 Wind direction influences likelihood of a catch, hornets need to smell Trappit.

 ## Allocations for 2026

-March to June -Spring trapping in homes & gardens August to September- use the grids from previous years.
+- March to June -Spring trapping in homes & gardens
+- August to September- use the grids from previous years.
-Expand the work of AHATS
+- Expand the work of AHATS
-February meeting – Training on using different methods
+- February meeting – Training on using different methods